ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 physical partitions of `pageviews_by_page` (partitioned by `pageid`, ordered by `viewtime`) into nine virtual partitions partitioned by `userid` — and still ordered by `viewtime`!
-Each virtual partition feeds a fifo pipe, waiting to be consumed (in this case by `cat` writing into a file).
+Each virtual partition feeds a FIFO pipe, waiting to be consumed (in this case by `cat` writing into a file).
 No intermediate Kafka topics are created in the process.